 - How long will I be in therapy?
 How many days do I need to attend?
 And how many hours a day?

-- Will I be placed in a group with people who have similar struggles as me?
+- Will I be placed in a group of people with similar struggles as me?

 - How is confidentiality handled in this type of setting?